Moscow Helsinki Group: Persecution

 The Soviet authorities encouraged other activists to emigrate.
 Lyudmila Alexeyeva left the Soviet Union in February 1977.
 Founding members of the Moscow Helsinki Group emigrated - Mikhail Bernshtam, Alexander Korchak and Vitaly Rubin.
 Pyotr Grigorenko was stripped of his Soviet citizenship in November 1977 while seeking medical treatment abroad.

 By the early 1980s, the members of the Moscow Helsinki Group were scattered between prisons, camps and exile in the USSR, while others lived abroad.
 At the end of 1981 only Elena Bonner, Sofia Kalistratova and Naum Meiman remained free.
 The dissolution of the Moscow Helsinki Group was officially announced by Elena Bonner on 8 September 1982.

-According to Sergei Grigoryants, Elena Bonner announced the dissolution of the Helsinki Group not only because of the direct threat of an arrest to the 75-year-old Sofia Kalistratova, against whom legal action had already been taken, but also because the Helsinki Group became a channel for the emigration of those who wished to go abroad and, in some cases, apparently, for the penetration abroad of KGB agents adopting the image of "dissidents".
+At this time, legal action had already been taken against the 75-year-old Sofia Kalistratova and there was a direct threat of her arrest.

 Helsinki network

 The Moscow Helsinki Group became the center of the new network of humanitarian protest in the USSR.
 Following the formation of the Moscow Helsinki Group, Helsinki watch groups were formed in Lithuania (November 1976), Ukraine (November 1976), Georgia (January 1977) and Armenia (April 1977).
 Other protest groups announced their formation at press conferences held by the Moscow Helsinki Group, such as the Working Commission to Investigate the Use of Psychiatry for Political Purposes, the Christian Committee for the Defense of the Rights of Religious Believers, and other associations.

 In June 1976, the group's appeal to U.S. congresswoman Millicent Fenwick persuaded her to lead the creation of the U.S. Helsinki Commission (see the Commission on Security and Cooperation in Europe), which included senators, congress members, and representatives from the State, Defense, and Commerce Departments.

 In 1978, Helsinki Watch was founded in the U.S. The private NGO became the most influential Western NGO devoted to Helsinki monitoring.
 Its mandate was to produce reports on human rights abuses in the Soviet Union, Eastern Europe, and the United States, first of all for the next meeting of the Conference on Security and Cooperation in Europe (CSCE) which was due to open in Madrid in 1980.
 In 1988, Helsinki Watch evolved into Human Rights Watch.

 In 1982, the Helsinki monitoring groups of Austria, Belgium, Canada, France, Netherlands, Norway, Sweden and the United States formed the International Helsinki Federation.